cmgriffing/taction/README.md

 - `getInput(inputName: StringInputs): string`
 - `getBooleanInput(inputName: BooleanInputs): boolean`
+- `getNumberInput(inputName: StringInputs): number`
+- `getChoiceInput<T extends keyof IChoiceInputs>(inputName: T): IChoiceInputs[T]`
 - `setOutput(outputName: Outputs, value: any)`

 `StringInputs` and `BooleanInputs` are the union of all the inputs that are strings and booleans respectively.

+`IChoiceInputs` is an interface with the keys of all the choice inputs and the types for the keys are the union of all the options for that input.

 `Outputs` is the union of all the outputs.